TheTractorHacker/Visual_Basic_RFID_Database/README.md

    - Obtain the latest version of the installer from the official website or the provided link.

 2. **Run the Installer**
-   - Double-click the downloaded `.exe` file to start the installation process.
+   - Double-click the downloaded `.msi` package to start the installation process.
    - Follow the on-screen instructions to proceed.

 3. **License Agreement**